ig3/srf/README.md

   // The target for percent correct reviews
   percentCorrectTarget: 90,
   percentCorrectSensitivity: 0.0001,

-  // The factor used to add dispersion to the due time.
-  // As percentage of the total interval.
-  "dispersionFactor": 5,

   // The maximum number of new cards in 24 hours.
   "newCardLimit": 20,